 Ownership, Placement & Servicing of E2M2C™ Devices

-The E2M2C™ devices that are placed and regularly serviced at client sites are never sold, but remain the property of EntomoBiotics Inc. at all times.
-The property label affixed to every E2M2C™ program device gives legal, constructive notice to this effect, as do the written statements attached to our invoices and service records.
 E2M2C™ devices are placed at client sites at the beginning of that site’s participation in the E2M2C™ program, and placement fees are charged in advance, when the devices are placed.
-Those devices are then serviced by exchanging them — at designated intervals — with freshly sanitized, revised, and re-provisioned units in a repetitive service cycle that is maintained for as long as the program remains in force at that site, and service fees are charged in arrears.
-Exchanged devices are returned to our laboratory to be assayed, sanitized, equipped with the latest revisions, and re-provisioned with expendable internal components.
+Those devices are then serviced by exchanging them — at designated intervals — with freshly sanitized, revised, and re-provisioned units in a repetitive service cycle that is maintained for as long as the program remains in force at that site.

 Program Participation: Adding or Reducing E2M2C™ program Devices

-The E2M2C™ program is designed to be flexible, to account for possible fluctuations in the background pressure of rodent populations in the areas surrounding the sites where the E2M2C™ program is in place.
-Sometimes this means that additional stations are needed, as when our assays show that all or most of the rodenticides in the placed stations have been depleted during the placement interval, or — worse — the client reports seeing live rodents or their fecal droppings.
-When added stations are placed, a placement fee for each one is charged at the time of placement.
-The added stations are then serviced in conjunction with the present service interval for that site.
 Whenever the number of stations is reduced, the client is charged a service fee for the stations that are removed, at the time of removal; subsequent service events are charged based on the remaining number of stations at the site.
 Clients requesting a reduction in the number of stations at their site must keep in mind that, should it be deemed necessary to reinstall the removed stations at a future date, a placement fee will be charged for each station reinstalled.

 Damage, Destruction, or Theft of E2M2C™ program Devices

-Damage is sometimes caused by by lawn-care personnel using lawn mowers or trimmers that damage the E2M2C™ program device’s casing, rendering the device unsafe for future use, and we advise program participants to inform their lawn-care professionals that they should take care not to inflict damage to these devices while performing their duties.
-E2M2C™ program device may also be displaced from their customary placement locations, into walkways and roadways where they are run over by vehicles and destroyed.
+E2M2C™ program devices may also be displaced from their customary placement locations, onto bare soil where they accumulate grime and mud, or into roadways where they are run over by vehicles and destroyed.
 Infrequently, excessive rodent activity at the placement site may result in rodent-caused holes that render the device unsafe for future use.
-In rare cases a E2M2C™ program device will simply disappear, either because it was inadvertently disposed of or stolen.
-In each of these cases the damaged, destroyed, missing or stolen device will be replaced and a placement fee will be charged.
+Vandalism, although rare, also occurs from time to time, usually rendering the device unsafe for future use.
+In other rare cases an E2M2C™ program device will simply disappear, either because it was inadvertently disposed of or stolen.

 Program Termination